richardatval/www.yesproject.org/_posts/2018-07-03-i-felt-supported-and-not-judge.md

 thumbnail-image: /img/Ricky1-thumbnail.jpg
 layout: post
 published: true
-title: I felt supported and not judge
+title: I felt supported and not judged
 summary: >-
   Ricky joined the YES Project as he was struggling to find work due to low confidence and lack of motivation.
 In just 9 weeks he got a job.